top of page

 Ornament of the Gods found in a mound of clay

-In the year 516, King Hygelac of the Geats, a tribe in (probably) the southeast of Sweden, raided Frisia.
-Back then, this part of the Netherlands was an impenetrable land with big rivers, little streams, swamps, peat, bog, and damp forests covered with moss.
-Hygelac's expedition into Frisia was less fortunate, since he was killed and not one of the other Geats made it home with booty.
+In the year 516, King Hygelac of the Geats, a tribe in – probably – the southeast of Sweden, raided Frisia.
+Back then, this part of the Netherlands was an impenetrable land with big rivers, little streams, swamps, peat bogs, and damp forests covered with moss and mould.
+Hygelac's expedition into Frisia was less fortunate, as he was killed and not one of the other Geatish raiders made it home with booty.

 From the Old English epic poem Beowulf, we know that King Hygelac was wearing the famous Brosing neck-ring, better known as Brōsinga mene or Brísingamen.
 After he was killed, his body was stripped of weapons, armour, and jewellery.
 His bones were piled up on an island in the River Rhine to ward off future intruders.
-A different version of the scarecrow.
-Besides this Apocalypse Now-esque story, and more importantly, what happened to the beautiful Brísingamen?
-Well, most parts of the collar have been found, and the collar is nearly reassembled!
+A different, creative version of the scarecrow.
+Besides this Apocalypse Now-esque story and – more importantly – what happened to the beautiful Brísingamen?
+Well, after fifteen centuries most parts of the collar have been found and the collar is nearly reassembled.
 Only a few pieces are still missing.
 Coordinates of the find location are 53.19664N, 5.4701E.
-Please, do not tell.
-But, before you rush off with your GPS, shovel, and metal detector, please read the information below first.
+Please, do not tell!
+Except for Frisia Coast Trail readers, we keep it a secret.
+But, before you rush off with your GPS, shovel, boots and metal detector, please read the information below first.
+It is not free of danger.

 Beowulf (verses 1201-1208)